 This product has a classic longboard styling that makes it a great option for someone that’s new to boarding this way.
 Its pintail shaping means that it has wide sides that will provide good stability and more than adequate weight management.

 This board has a 39-inch length and is 10 inches at its widest point.
 The trucks at the base have an impressive 8.5-inch width, which helps in the stability of the board when cruising.
 Also, because of the deck shape, your board won’t suffer from wheel bite, which occurs when the wheels start to rub on the bottom of the deck.

 This is clearly a beginner’s board, which means that more advanced riders should seek another product.
 The wheels grip well, but they are a bit soft, which means they don’t slide as well.

-Atom Drop-Through Longboard (40 Inch) – Best Longboard for Grip and Sliding
+Atom Drop-Through Longboard (40 Inch) – Best Longboard for Cruising for Grip and Sliding

 Another longboard that’s designed with speed in mind, this product from Atom Drop has ABEC 9 bearings and lubricant that’s designed to provide high speeds.
 As a downhill-type, this board also packs in some good grip tape so that you don’t lose your footing as easily.

 Stylistically, this product comes with five designs that feature heat transfer graphics.
 The trucks have a wide diameter, which adds stability and they are also mounted through the deck for a low-slung form factor.
 This is a 40-inch board.